 It is made from the peel of Grapefruit.
 It contains Limonene, which helps the immune to fight against the germs.

 It increases the ability to fight against tumours and cancer cells that cause lymph node swelling.

 How to Use:

 Take some Jojoba Oil and add some Grapefruit Oil to it and massage in the infected area.

 Just like Grapefruit, it also contains Limonene.
 It helps the liver to fight against toxins.

 It also helps to fight against bacterial, viral and fungal infections.

 Take a glass, fill it with warm water add 2-3 drops of Lemon Oil to it.
 And drink this water, or we can directly drip 1-2 drops in the throat.
 It cleanses the lymphatic system.

-Make a solution of Carrier Oil and Lemon Oil with equal quantities.
-And massage on the swollen lymph nodes.
+Make a solution of Carrier Oil and Lemon Essential Oil with equal quantities.
+And massage on the swollen glands or lymph node.